markNZed/TaskFlow/processor/README.md

 A Task Processor provides Task Functions which may be further decomposed into finite state machines (FSM), SubTasks, Services.
 The `task.fsm` object provides an XState representation of a statee machine.
 A Task can be configured to us a particular state machine.
 SubTasks are functions that receive a Task as input and return a Task as output.
 Services typically wrap a 3rd party API.

+The object `task.processor.shared` provides a "global" space for data to be shared with all Tasks on the processor (other fields of `task.processor`` may be Task specific).

 ## Sharing Task Functionality

 In the directory `shared/processor` there can be files shared between procesors, for example `fsm.mjs` provides abstrcations for the XState FSM in Javascript.
 Obviously, processors need to share a programming language to share Task Functionality.
 The finite state machines that define the dynamic behavior of a Task Function may be specified in `shared/fsm/Task...` the XState configuration can be specified using JSON to be programming language agnostic.